BrookTsui/BrookTsui.github.io/_pages/research.md

 - Mentor: Yushin Tsai
 - Date: July 2022 - Now

+This is curcuitous story.

+At the beginning of March, 2022, I sent an email to Prof. Tsai asking if he wish to enroll a student for the summer research.
+He rejected since there had already been 4 students in his lab, but was welcome for my physical questions.
+And we therefore have keep in communication.

+At the very beginning, I just tried to follow his works that I interest in, about the unitary bound and

         \item {I did the background research on the topic and have discussed the possible way of calculating the Hawking radiation.}
         \item {During this period, I happen to find a research field called GUP, the generalized uncertainty principle and posited my generalization, which could yield some results more naturally.
 I collated it into a short paper and shared it with Prof. Tsai, but since it seems hard to explain some by-products, we finally did not try to elaborate on it. }
         \item {After studying the works done by Page, Unruh, and others, we have been now trying to reproduce the Hawking radiation spectra for heavy massive scalar particles. }